kvs247/chess/README.md

 # chess

 ## need to do
-- deployment stuff got messed up I guess - signup page not found and db not seeding with Render db
+- signup page not found
 - cant resign fresh game (remove stuff 22-25 CompletedGames)
 - remove guest from user list